 If the focal entity name does not match the result name or an alias name, disposition the result as a non-match due to name mismatch (include a text box in the PDF).

-Save the screening results as [Focal Entity/Counterparty Name]_OFAC Screening Results_[DD.MM.YYYY]
+Save the screening results as [OFAC Screening Results_ Focal Entity/Counterparty Name]_[MM.DD.YYYY]

 Repeat the search for each additional focal entity or researched counterparty NOTE: the minimum name score indicator must be reset to 90% after each search that produces results.
 It defaults to 100%